Who has access to my records?

 This depends on when you make the decision not to attend.

-It is the responsibility of the student to drop the course they are not going to attend.
-There is now an Administrative Drop Policy in effect; however, it is still the responsibility of the student to drop from his/her class(es).
+3. It is the responsibility of the student to drop any courses they are not going to attend.
 If students do not attend a course and do not drop the course, they will receive a grade of F.

 From the eleventh day of each term through the 60% day of each term:

 Beginning the eleventh day of classes through the 60% day of term students who drop classes will have a W (withdrawal) listed on their transcript for each course withdrawn from.
+Withdrawal from the University is not official until the withdrawal request is processed the Registrar’s Office.

 After the 60% day of each term:

 Students may submit a petition for a late drop; students must present a valid reason as to why they did not drop by the deadline date.
 There is no guarantee that late drop petitions will be approved.
+For more information regarding late drop petitions, please contact your primary academic advisor.

 How do I change my address?